SearchScale/solr-javabin-generator/README.md

 - `threads`: Number of parallel threads for processing (default: 1, use `all` for all available processors)
 - `overwrite`: Delete existing files in output directory before processing (default: false)

-## Customization
+### Source Code Customization

-To test with different parameters, modify these constants in `JavaBinSolrIT.java`:
+For integration test parameters, modify these constants in `JavaBinSolrIT.java`:
 - `VECTOR_COUNT`: Number of vectors to generate and process
 - `BATCH_SIZE`: Number of documents per batch file
 - `VECTOR_DIMENSION`: Dimension of the generated vectors